-The analysis of the effects of securitisation reforms will continue while the public consultation is ongoing.
-Data limitations and methodological questions present important challenges in carrying out the evaluation.
+Data limitations and methodological questions presented important challenges in the evaluation.
 These challenges suggest that caution is needed when interpreting the findings of the various types of analyses.
 While none of the analytical approaches individually can offer conclusive evidence on their own, collectively they form the basis for the conclusions in the report.
-Looking ahead, the FSB intends to continue its analysis of these reforms, including through empirical work seeking to establish, where possible, a causal link between the reforms and observed outcomes in the selected market segments.